Historical Notes

 In the novel there are almost endless references by characters to events or ideas that would have been commonplaces to them but are likely to be obscure to modern readers, even if they have some background in the Italian Renaissance or the Humanist revival of Classical literature.

 So, rather than contrive scenes with digressions into exposition, I have removed those references to this page.
-The intent is not to give a complete account of the reference, but to explain as concisely as I can the use of the reference in the context of the novel.
+The intent here is not to give a complete account of the reference, but to explain as concisely as I can the use of the reference in the context of the novel.

 Ab Urbe Condita – The History of Rome, a first-century BCE history of Rome written by Titus Livy.
-When Niccolo was eight, his father Bernardino Machiavelli was commissioned to compile an index of Livy’s book for its first printed edition in Florence.
+When Niccolo was eight, his father, Bernardino Machiavelli, was commissioned to compile an index of Livy’s book for its first printed edition in Florence.
 The publisher gave Bernardino a copy of the book as payment.
 Niccolo later wrote Discourses on Livy, a work of history, political theory, and philosophy inspired by his own reading of Livy.

 The Angevin Claim – The Angevin dynasty, a branch of the French royal family since the 10th century, held a flimsy claim to the Kingdom of Naples in the 13th century, which was passed down through the dynasty until it arrived at Louis XI, the father of Charles VIII.
 The Aragonese begged to differ.
 They held Naples beginning in 1442 under Alfonso V, the father of Ferrante I and grandfather of Alfonso II and great-grandfather of Ferrante II (“Ferrandino”).